 The town of San Miguel de Allende doesn’t have beaches, so the best location to enjoy fresh lime margaritas and watch the sunset is one of San Miguel’s numerous rooftop bars.

 Since my partner and I seem to have made a habit of hanging out at them, here’s our view of the best rooftop bars in San Miguel, with a few restaurants thrown in for good measure.
-There’s a map of rooftop bars here which even includes a few that aren’t in this blog post.
+There’s a map of rooftop bars here which includes several more that aren’t in this blog post.
 There’s also a post here on the Top San Miguel Experiences.

 The Big Daddys of San Miguel Rooftops